Knowledge-Based Design Requirements for Generative Social Robots in Higher Education: Discussion

-The findings further reveal that effective tutoring behavior emerges from the dynamic interaction of \emph{self}-, \emph{user-}, and \emph{context-knowledge} rather than from isolated design requirements, as depicted by the arrows in Figure 2.
+The findings further reveal that effective tutoring behavior emerges from the dynamic interaction of \emph{self}-, \emph{user-}, and \emph{context-knowledge} rather than from isolated knowledge, as depicted by the arrows in Figure 2.
 The robot's level of assertiveness is interdependent on available educational strategies, as different strategies require more or less directive behavior.
 Both assertiveness and strategy selection are further shaped by student learning goals and progress in order to gauge how much support is needed.
 In addition, learning and motivation type impact both how assertive the robot should be and which educational strategies are appropriate, such as adopting a stricter or more supportive tutoring style.
 Assertiveness is also affected by course information, including deadlines and upcoming assessments, which determine the urgency of learning support.
-At the same time, friendliness relies on knowledge of the student's emotional state to enable empathetic responses, particularly during periods of stress or low motivation.
-Conscientiousness, in turn, requires access to learning materials to ensure that explanations remain accurate, transparent, and grounded in course content.
+Furthermore, a friendly robot personality relies on information about the student's emotional state to enable empathetic responses, particularly during periods of stress or low motivation.
+Conscientiousness requires access to learning materials to ensure that explanations remain accurate, transparent, and grounded in course content.
 Finally, the robot's desired role -- for example as a strict tutor or more relaxed assistant -- is also closely linked to the student's learning and motivation type.
 These interactions between knowledge types are supported by research indicating that matching context- and user-related information increases learner motivation and performance \cite{baillifardEffectiveLearningPersonal2025,tasdelenGenerativeAIClassroom2025}.
-Furthermore, research on broader robot applications suggest that GSRs which adapt their personality to the user invoke higher communication satisfaction \cite{bannaWordsIntegratingPersonality2025}.
+Furthermore, research on broader robot applications suggests that GSRs which adapt their personality to the user elicit higher communication satisfaction \cite{bannaWordsIntegratingPersonality2025}.